amrography/inisev-task/README.md

   - [x] *Must check all websites and send all new posts to subscribers which haven't been sent yet*
   - [x] *No duplicate stories should get sent to subscribers*
   - [x] *Use of queues to schedule sending in background*

-## OPTIONAL

-- Open API documentation (or) Postman collection demonstrating available APIs & their usage.
+- [x] Postman collection demonstrating available APIs & their usage